2013 Pro Bowl

 The 2013 Pro Bowl was the National Football League (NFL)'s sixty-third annual all-star game which featured players from the 2012 season.
-It took place at 2:30 pm Hawaii–Aleutian Time (UTC−10:00; 7:30 pm Eastern Time) on Sunday, January 27, 2013 at the Aloha Stadium in Honolulu, Hawaii.
+It took place at 2:30 pm Hawaii–Aleutian Time (UTC−10:00; 7:30 pm Eastern Time) on Sunday, January 27, 2013, at the Aloha Stadium in Honolulu, Hawaii.
 The game was televised nationally by NBC in place of CBS.
 The game was delayed for 30 minutes due to flash flood warnings.

 John Fox of the AFC West Denver Broncos led the AFC "home team" against a "visiting" NFC team that was coached by the Green Bay Packers head coach Mike McCarthy of the NFC North.
 These coaches were selected for coaching the highest seeded team to lose in the Divisional Round of the playoffs, which has been the convention since the 2009 Pro Bowl.
 Ed Hochuli was the game referee.

 Players on the winning team (NFC) each earned $50,000, while players on the losing team (AFC) earned $25,000.

-The Houston Texans and San Francisco 49ers had the most Pro Bowl selections with nine.
+The Houston Texans had the most Pro Bowl selections with ten.
 The Kansas City Chiefs, despite only winning two games, had six selections.
 Six teams, the Carolina Panthers, Philadelphia Eagles, St. Louis Rams, Tennessee Titans, Jacksonville Jaguars, and San Diego Chargers, had no selections.
 Three rookie quarterbacks (Andrew Luck, Robert Griffin III, and Russell Wilson) were selected, which is the most in Pro Bowl history.